yahoo/jafar/packages/documentation/docs/react-layout.md

 ### Section

 React Component that renders title and composition of components.
+Each composition of components can be defined using [boxes](react-layout#box) configuration or [css grid](react-layout#grid) configuration.
 Each section can contain sub sections as well.

 #### Import